 Serving the Mayor and City Council through the Council-City Administrator Form of Governance, the City Administrator's Office is responsible for implementing the policy decisions of the City Council and for the management and coordination of the day-to-day operations of the City.
 Responsibilities include overall leadership of all City Departments and direct coordination with the City Council, as well as public information, intergovernmental relations, economic development, and utility and franchise management.

 The City Administrator also serves as the City Finance Director.
-As our City’s Finance Director, Paul prepares comprehensive business assistance packages for new and existing companies, including local and state incentives, loan programs, and development agreements.
-Paul works closely with companies and is the primary contact for many State of California programs.
+As our City’s Finance Director, the Administrator prepares comprehensive business assistance packages for new and existing companies, including local and state incentives, loan programs, and development agreements. the Administrator works closely with companies and is the primary contact for many State of California programs.

 The City Attorney is the primary legal advisor to the City Council, its Commissions and City Departments.
 Major activities include providing accurate legal advice and direction to ensure that the City's operations conform to all federal, state, and City laws, as well as representing the City in legal proceedings.
 These services are provided on a contract basis by an outside legal firm.